indiana-university/rivet-source/README.md

 npm install
 ```

-After you've install the dependencies run `gulp dev:serve`.
-The navigate to [http://localhost:3000/](http://localhost:3000/) and you should see the Design System Welcome screen.
+After you've installed the dependencies, run `gulp dev:serve`.
+Then, navigate to [http://localhost:3000/](http://localhost:3000/) and you should see the Design System Welcome screen.

 The default gulp task will watch all component templates (.hbs) and Sass (.scss) files and recompile and update on each change.